pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 The Resources index table will show Deployments, Pods, ReplicaSets and Services that match with the label indicated in the component's definition; you will see a hierarchical structure showing the owner-dependent relationship between the objects.
 Resources without an owner will be listed in the table as independent elements.

-For information about owners and dependents, see [the official documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/).
+For information about owners and dependents, see [Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/).

 Here is an example of the expanded index table showing one of the owner resources and its dependents.